 How to Treat It?

-You can treat this syndrome with exercise, diet and change in lifestyle.
+You can treat Adrenal Fatigue with exercise, diet and change in lifestyle.
 Start by establishing a balanced diet and eliminate heavy use of alcohol, cigarettes, caffeine and drugs.
 Add exercise to your daily routine and get 7-8 hours of sleep every day.
 In addition to this, you can supplement your recovery with the intake of probiotics, herbal medicines, vitamin B12, B5, B6, vitamin C and magnesium.